History of Water on Lāna‘i

 When the Hawaiians first settled Lanai nearly 800 years ago, they found water for drinking at many places along the coast.
-While the water near the coast was likely brackish, there are traditional and historical narratives that describe adequate watering places and seeps that sustained the native population.
+There are traditional and historical narratives that describe adequate watering places and seeps that sustained the native population.
 In Maunalei Valley there was also a stream that flowed from the back of the valley to the ocean, and water was also found seasonally flowing through Hauola and Kaiholena gulches.

 There is evidence of extensive agricultural terracing and loi kalo (taro pond fields) in Maunalei, and terracing in Kaiholena Gulch.
 The Hawaiians used these upland water areas for cultivating crops.
 The irrigated fields in upper Maunalei were used at least through the 1880s by native residents in the cultivation of kalo (taro).